 MEAN TWEETS: NBA EDITION #5

-The latest edition of Mean Tweets features, in order of appearance, Zach LaVine, DeAndre Jordan, Mike Conley, Paul George, Karl-Anthony Towns, Devin Booker, Jay Williams, Caron Butler, Doc Rivers, Walt Frazier, Joel Embid, James Harden, Magic Johnson, Shaquille O’Neal and Karl Malone.
+The fifth edition of Mean Tweets featured, in order of appearance, Zach LaVine, DeAndre Jordan, Mike Conley, Paul George, Karl-Anthony Towns, Devin Booker, Jay Williams, Caron Butler, Doc Rivers, Walt Frazier, Joel Embiid, James Harden, Magic Johnson, Shaquille O’Neal and Karl Malone.

 MEAN TWEETS: NBA EDITION #4

-Last year’s Mean Tweets also included Rivers, Johnson, O’Neal and Jordan, but also starred Jalen Rose, Klay Thompson, Blake Griffin, Andre Iguodala, Russell Westbrook, Reggie Miller, Stephan Curry and Dikembe Mutombo.
+The previous edition of Mean Tweets also included Rivers, Johnson, O’Neal and Jordan, but also starred Rose, Klay Thompson, Blake Griffin, Andre Iguodala, Russell Westbrook, Reggie Miller, Stephan Curry and Dikembe Mutombo.

 MEAN TWEETS: NBA EDITION #3